cmartinezgom/cmartinezgom.github.io/index.md

 </div>

-- Musician.
+- **Musician**.
 Professional Degree in Music, specializing in French Horn.

-- Basketball player & coach.
-Competed at the National Championship and winner of multiple leagues.
+- **Basketball player & coach**.
+Competed at the **National Championship** and winner of multiple leagues.

-- Industry Speaker: Delivered lectures and participated in discussions on "Environmental Storytelling in Video Games" and other game development topics (Level Up León, 08/2018).
+- **Industry Speaker**: Delivered lectures and participated in discussions on "Environmental Storytelling in Video Games" and other game development topics (Level Up León, 08/2018).

-- Certified Recreational Activities Coordinator: Gained expertise in planning and leading engaging activities.
+- **Certified Recreational Activities Coordinator**: Gained expertise in planning and leading engaging activities.

 <hr style="border: none; border-top: 2px solid #333; border-bottom: 2px solid #fff;">